tristanbatchler/tbat.me/_posts/2024-11-14-godot-golang-mmo-part-7.md

         _consume_spore(area as Spore)
 ```

-We are splitting this off into another method called `_consume_spore`, because we will need to also handle the case where the player collides with another actor (but we won't be doing that in this post).
-To keep things clean, let's move on to implementing the `_consume_spore` method:
+{% include highlight.html anchor="consuming-spores" text="We are splitting this off into another method called <code>_consume_spore</code>, because we will need to also handle the case where the player collides with another actor (but we won't be doing that in this post).
+To keep things clean, let's move on to implementing the <code>_consume_spore</code> method:" %}

 ```directory
 /client/states/ingame/ingame.gd